 Information on how to sign-up for the practicum is sent to scholars at the beginning of each semester.

 Q: Is there a required timeline for completing the Practicum?

 A: Yes, the practicum must be completed by summer before senior year.
 It needs to be completed before enrolling in Senior Seminar.

-Q: I took a Skill Building workshop (formerly Leadership Labs) prior to joining the Athena Scholars Program.
+Q: I took a Skill Builder (formerly Leadership Labs) prior to joining the Athena Scholars Program.
 Does that count toward my Athena Scholar requirements?